Facts about Canada Updated September 1st, 2021

-Tomorrow is Canada Day, marking the country’s 153rd birthday.
-It’s also one of the most unusual birthday celebrations, as there won’t be any big events due to the current COVID-19 pandemic.
-However, I wanted to search far and wide to find out some of the coolest, weirdest, most unusual, and just pure awesome interesting facts about Canada.
+This article was inspired by Canada’s 153rd birthday.
+Really, it was inspired by Canada Day in general, but because the 153rd celebrations were cancelled due to Covid, it gave us a chance to do some research and think of another way to shine a light on this massive country.
+So, I got out some books, made friends with Google, and searched far and wide to find some of the coolest, weirdest, most unusual, and just pure awesome interesting facts about Canada.
 I thought this would be a great way to celebrate July 1st and just a really cool read for anyone interested in Canada, whether you’re local or not.

 If there’s anything I noticed while writing this article, it’s that there’s a lot of interesting facts about Canada.
 I found so many facts that I actually struggled with how to lay them out.
 In the end, I think I found a way, separating them by various categories, including Canadian history, geography, cities, provinces and territories, food, inventions, famous people, and just unusual facts as well.

 I hope you enjoy learning about Canada and please feel free to leave a comment, whether it’s what you learned or maybe something I missed.
 I also want to make a note that facts can change over time, and if something is outdated, please let me know in the comments or by sending us an email.